jonathanciapetti/picklevw/README.md

 There are no tests, nothing: it's my first attempt to work on desktop applications for Ubuntu.

-Change permissions of pickleview.sh to make it executable for your desired user (like yourself).

 ### Install it:
 $ git clone https://github.com/jonathanciapetti/picklevw.git